auth0/docs/articles/hosted-pages/custom-error-pages.md

 ### Render a custom error page

-You can render your custom error page with Liquid syntax using following variables:
+You can render your custom error page with Liquid syntax using the following variables:

 * `{client_id}`
 * `{connection}`